The Butcher (TV series): Format

 In the first round of a typical episode, the four butchers are each presented with a whole animal carcass, suspended from overhead hooks in the meat locker.
-They have a set amount of time to accomplish two tasks: First, they must break the carcass down into large primal cuts without taking it down from the hooks.
+They have a set amount of time to accomplish two tasks.
+First, they must break the carcass down into large primal cuts without removing it from the hooks.
 Once each primal cut is removed, they must bring it out of the locker (or have stagehands bring it out if it is too heavy or unwieldy to move alone) and prepare as many retail-quality cuts as possible using their own knives and/or any other equipment in the Shop.
 In certain episodes, the butchers must follow additional restrictions on tools to be used during one or both portions of the round.
 Once time runs out, the judges inspect each butcher's cuts and reject any that are of inferior quality.
 The one who has produced the fewest acceptable cuts is eliminated.
 The series does not reference whether the contestants are given a list of retail cuts that are acceptable, but in each episode, one particular cut is highlighted, and any cuts that do not qualify as that cut are rejected even if they might be acceptable as a different type.

 For the second round, the three remaining butchers are each given a supply of meat and must prepare a set number of items that meet a specific weight/size/thickness target.
 They must estimate the desired measurement of their items by eye and feel without the use of any measuring instruments.
 One judge measures each item but does not tell the exact result to the butcher, only stating whether it is over, under, or on target.
 Off-target items are rejected and/or returned to the butcher for further trimming, depending on the rules of the particular episode, while on-target items must pass a quality inspection.
 The first two butchers to produce the required number of on-target, acceptable-quality items will advance.

 In the third round, the two remaining butchers are each presented with the carcass of an exotic animal.
 They are given a set length of time to skin the carcass (if presented with skin still on) and prepare as many salable meat products/cuts as possible, including sausages and ground meat if they choose.
 As in the first round, the judges inspect the butchers' cuts and reject any that are of poor quality; in addition, they may choose to cook and taste selected cuts as a further criterion.
 Dollar values are assigned to the acceptable cuts based on weight, quality, and creativity; the butcher who generates the higher total value from his/her carcass wins the day's championship and the $10,000 prize.